grscwf/twin-mt/nero-paths.md

   - Lose ring while hunted:
     - Bad Ending: Hunted Mild - cooperate.
     - Bad Ending: Hunted Harsh - resist.
-  - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
+  - Nene of these failures has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
     - Take off the ring as soon as it's yellow.
     - Don't activate lion hunting until everything is ready.
 - So this is solvable on 1st - 4th playthrough (1st: fail 1F escape, 2nd: fail